tier4/agnocast/docs/message_queue.md

 struct MqMsgAgnocast {};
 ```

-According to C++ specification, the size of this struct cannot be zero.
+According to the C++ [specification](https://timsong-cpp.github.io/cppwp/n4140/class#4), the size of this struct cannot be zero.
 However, we deliberately send zero-length messages.
 Upon receiving this message, the subscriber needs to use an ioctl call to query the kernel module to check if there is anything that should be received.

 ### Naming rules and restrictions